-Meeting Торіс Extract of the Question Outcome Action (August 2021) Status (Updated August 2021) 33 09/06/2021 Paper 5 How to determine the currency denomination of an insurance contract with cash flows denominated in multiple currencies Question: In which currency is the estimate of future cash flows from an insurance contract denominated when its cash flows are denominated in different currencies and at which point is that determined?
-E.g. a contract has its premium in one currency, claims in another currency and expenses in a third currency, with all currencies different to the insurer's functional currency.
-View 1 - The insurance contract is denominated in the currency of the premium inflows, with such assessment done at initial recognition of the contract and not subsequently reassessed.
-View 2 - The insurance contract is denominated in the currency of the "predominant" cash flows, with such assessment done at initial recognition of the contract is denominated in the currency of the "predominant" cash flows, with such assessed.
-View 3 - The insurance contract is not denominated in any particular currency ("dual currency bonds issued" approach), with all foreign currency cash flows translated to the entity's functional currency.
+Meeting Topic Extract of the Question Outcome Action (June 2022) Status (Updated June 2022) 33 09/06/2021 Paper 5 How to determine the currency denomination of an insurance contract with cash flows denominated in multiple currencies Question: In which currency is the estimate of future cash flows from an insurance contract denominated when its cash flows are denominated in different currencies and at which point is that determined?
+E.g. a contract has its premium in one currency, claims in another currency and expenses in a third currency, with all currencies different to the insurer's functional currency. • View 1 - The insurance contract is denominated in the currency of the premium inflows, with such assessment done at initial recognition of the contract and not subsequently reassessed. • View 2 - The insurance contract is denominated in the currency of the "predominant" cash flows, with such assessment done at initial recognition of the contract and not subsequently reassessed. • View 3 - The insurance contract is not denominated in any particular currency ("dual currency bonds issued" approach), with all foreign currency cash flows translated to the entity's functional currency.
 Overall, the members had mixed views and considered that multiple approaches could be allowed.
 None Closed.
 34 09/06/2021 Paper 6 Consideration of foreign currency risk when identifying a portfolio of insurance contracts Question: Should foreign currency risk be taken into consideration when assessing "similar risks" for the purpose of determining portfolios of insurance contracts?
 View 1 - No, foreign currency risk is not considered a risk that is relevant when assessing whether contracts have similar risks in the identification of portfolios.
 Contracts with cash flows in different currencies can be included within one portfolio, and consequently, also within a group of contracts (subject to the criteria set out in IFRS 17:22).
 View 2 - Yes, currency risk is a relevant risk to consider when assessing whether contracts have similar risks.
 Depending on the facts and circumstances, the exposure to different currencies could require that insurance contracts within the same product line but with cash flows in different currencies be aggregated in different portfolios.
 Overall, a majority of members who commented supported View 2, while a minority favored View 1.
 None Closed.